 Patient Cost Transparency Implementation Guide

-2.0.0-ballot - STU 2 Ballot United States of America flag
+2.0.0 - STU 2 - Draft United States of America flag

 Patient Cost Transparency Implementation Guide, published by HL7 International / Financial Management.
-This guide is not an authorized publication; it is the continuous build for version 2.0.0-ballot built by the FHIR (HL7® FHIR® Standard) CI Build.
+This guide is not an authorized publication; it is the continuous build for version 2.0.0 built by the FHIR (HL7® FHIR® Standard) CI Build.
 This version is based on the current content of https://github.com/HL7/davinci-pct/ and changes regularly.
 See the Directory of published versions

 Patient Cost Transparency Implementation Guide Home Page

-Official URL: http://hl7.org/fhir/us/davinci-pct/ImplementationGuide/hl7.fhir.us.davinci-pct Version: 2.0.0-ballot
+Official URL: http://hl7.org/fhir/us/davinci-pct/ImplementationGuide/hl7.fhir.us.davinci-pct Version: 2.0.0

-IG Standards status: Trial-use Computable Name: PatientCostTransparency
+IG Standards status: Trial-use Maturity Level: 2 Computable Name: PatientCostTransparency

 Other Identifiers: OID:2.16.840.1.113883.4.642.40.4